Audrey teaches us to sing better by changing the way we breathe. Learn Diaphragmatic Breathing. Avoid chest breathing.

-What if I told you that improving your breathing could:
+What if I told you that by changing the way you breathe you could::

 - Alleviate stress